 - Attend as many career fairs as you can while in university.
 Many are held right on campus.

-- Start a blog or your own website about issues or areas that are of interest to you.
-This will help your writing skills, computer, and Internet skills and will give you some exposure.
+- Start a blog or website about issues or areas of interest to you.
+This will help your writing, computer, and Internet skills and give you some exposure.

-- Writing is another way to bolster your resume, provide additional experience and exposure.
+- Writing is another way to bolster your resume and provide additional experience and exposure.
 Your university newspaper is a good place to start.
 Other avenues include student publications such as the Fraser Institute's Canadian Student Review.

-- Volunteering is another way to gain valuable experience as well as network and get your foot in the door of places you wouldn't otherwise be able.
+- Volunteering is another way to gain valuable experience and network and get your foot in the door of places you wouldn't otherwise be able to.

-- Consider furthering your education by taking your Masters degree.
-A very popular degree for working in politics/government in Ottawa is NPSIA.
-You can also study for an additional diploma such as the University of Guelph's Certificate in Public Policy and Administration which you can do completely online.
-Often by having an additional education, it can give you an edge when competing for certain jobs.
+- Consider furthering your education by taking your master's degree.
+You can also study for an additional diploma, such as the University of Guelph's Certificate in Public Policy and Administration which you can do entirely online.
+Further education can often give you an edge when competing for specific jobs.

-- Research job listings that you are interested in career-wise and see what they list as requirements.
+- Research job listings you are interested in career-wise and see what they list as requirements.
 Make a list of the qualifications you need to have and work on developing them.
-They can be computer skills, language skills, or communication skills to name a few.
+They can be computer skills, language skills, or communication skills, to name a few.